 • Breathing life back into a neglected or quiet page – Engagement groups are definitely useful to help breathe life back into a flailing page and kick-start it to showing up in newsfeeds again.

 All sounds great so far right?
 But there are certainly other aspects to consider before getting heavily involved in the engagement groups long term.

 • Inconsistent Statistics – You are creating artificial and enhanced page statistics.
 In reality you are manipulating your business stats so you aren’t getting a true reflection of your page growth and success.
 There will be a huge difference noticed in your stats between when participating and not participating in the networking threads.
-If you are trying to be consistent and keep all of those lovely arrows pointing upwards and green, you may feel that you have to continuously take part in the threads.
+If you are trying to be consistent and keep all of those lovely arrows pointing upwards and green, you may feel that you have to continuously take part in the threads which is absolutely exhausting.

 • Non-genuine results – You aren’t really gaining genuine feedback or reactions to your posts so how do you know what is working?
 If people are only liking a post or commenting because they are required to, you are making it harder to know what to tweak and change to improve.
 What sort of posts are working for you?
 What is gaining the greatest engagement?
 What posts are grabbing attention and bringing in the right audience and therefore helping towards gaining those important sales?
 The number of reactions and comments can fluctuate purely due to how many people are taking part in the networking thread rather than how fabulous your post is – and that’s really not helpful!

 And the same can be said about product and page feedback.
 If you are asking for people’s opinions on your new make, or checking what people want to see, which colour option they prefer, what product they would like you to make, and all those research questions that help you to improve and grow – you are going to get anwers from your comment thread buddies.
 How do you know what are genuine answers and what are being polite ‘I just need to say something nice because it’s in the networking rules’ answers?